Bring your app to life with Material Design

 - The system status bar on Android 5.0+ should be colored to complement the app’s primary color or the current screen’s content.
 For full-bleed imagery, the status bar can be transparent.
 For API level 23+, it’s possible to set the system status bar to a light alternative (where icons become darkened).

-- App bar and toolbars shouldn’t have the launcher icon in the top left.
-Branding is achieved using color, typography, and product logo instead.
-On screens with rich imagery, the app bar should be transparent to provide a more immersive UI experience, since images should run edge-to-edge and can even appear behind the app bar or status bar.
+- App bar and toolbars should be used to inform and help express branding using color, typography, and product logo (avoid using the launcher icon).
+On screens with rich imagery, the app bar can be transparent to provide a more immersive UI experience, since images should run edge-to-edge and can even appear behind the app bar or status bar.
 Be sure to provide text protection using scrims for any icons in the transparent app bar.
-The new toolbar widget can be transparent and placed directly in your layout.
+Also, consider using scrolling techniques that provide a richer visual experience for the user.

 - Tabs should follow Material Design interactions and styling.
 They must be horizontally swipeable with no vertical separators between tabs.
 Indicate selected tabs by one or both of a foreground color change and a small strip below the tab text (or icon) colored with an accent color.
 The tabs and the app bar are on the same surface elevation unless there is a clear delineation in the hierarchy.